idlethreat/graylog-build/README.md

 * 0.2 - updated script to install latest Graylog (2.3.1) as well as the latest Elasticsearch (5.5.2).
 ES install routine adjusted, new memory mapping items added, too.
 * 0.3 - updated script to install latest Graylog (2.4).
 No other changes.
 * 0.4 - updated script to install latest Graylog (2.5) as well as the latest Elasticsearch (6.5.3).
+* 0.5 - updated script to install latest Graylog (3.0), latest MongoDB (4.0.6), and latest Elasticsearch (6.6.1).
+This build targets Ubuntu 18.04.2 and above, but should still work on Ubuntu 16.04 without too much of a fuss.